New Poll Commissioned by Craig Newmark Philanthropic Fund Finds Disproportionate Impact of Voting Restrictions on Non-White and Young Voters

 WASHINGTON, Dec.
-14, 2016 /PRNewswire/ — A new poll commissioned in the wake of the Presidential election by the Craig Newmark Foundation shows that efforts by some states to restrict access to the voting booth both legalistically and procedurally has had a disproportionate impact on non-white and younger voters.
+14, 2016 /PRNewswire/ — A new poll commissioned in the wake of the Presidential election by the Craig Newmark Philanthropic Fund shows that efforts by some states to restrict access to the voting booth both legalistically and procedurally has had a disproportionate impact on non-white and younger voters.
 The poll, conducted both in states where voter restrictions have been introduced and those where they have not, suggests ways that the voices of people of color and younger voters have been effectively suppressed.
 An infographic detailing the poll's findings is available here.

-"If we want a healthy democracy, we should be making it easier for everyone to vote, not harder," said Craig Newmark, founder of craigslist, whose Craig Newmark Foundation sponsored the poll.
+"If we want a healthy democracy, we should be making it easier for everyone to vote, not harder," said Craig Newmark, founder of craigslist, whose Craig Newmark Philanthropic Fund sponsored the poll.
 "Long lines, restrictions on early voting, challenges by poll workers, registration glitches — all of it adds up to stifling a whole lot of people who both want to participate and have a right to participate."

 "America's voting system is crumbling under the weight of outdated technology and unfair new voting restrictions.
 It's time to come together to fix it," added Wendy Weiser, director of the Democracy Program at the Brennan Center for Justice at NYU School of Law.
 "We need to invest in our critical election infrastructure.
 New voting machines should be a top priority to boost security and reduce congestion at the polls.
 Automatic voter registration would help streamline our elections, adding millions to the rolls and increasing accuracy."

 * Nearly 1 out of 3 voters of all races (31%) said they couldn't get time off from work to vote.
 It was even more often the case for Blacks (41%) and Hispanics (34%), but only 30% for Whites.